RustScan/RustScan/README.md

 ## 🔧 Building it yourself

 1. Git clone the repo.
 2. Install Rust.
-You can do this with `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` which I took from the Rust website https://www.rust-lang.org/tools/install
+You can do this with `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` which we took from the Rust website https://www.rust-lang.org/tools/install
 3. cd into the Git repo, and run `cargo build --release`
 4. The binary is located at `target/release/rustscan`
 5. Symlink to the binary or something.
 Whatever you want!